 The solar panel manufacturing business requires a significant amount of human capital.
 You will need skilled and knowledgeable personnel to design, manufacture, and install solar panels.

-Additionally, personnel must be trained to use the necessary tools and equipment and to properly handle hazardous materials.
+Additionally, personnel must be trained to use the necessary tools and equipment — as well as to properly handle hazardous materials.

 Finding and retaining qualified personnel can be a challenge, especially in areas where there is a lack of skilled workers.
 Ensuring that the workforce is adequately trained and knowledgeable is critical to the success of the business.